At a Glance

 The Apple MagSafe Battery Pack has a 1,460mAh battery capacity.
 An iPhone 12 mini’s internal battery is rated at 2,227mAh, an iPhone 13 at 3,227mAh, and a 13 Pro Max at 4,352mAh.

-battery capacities of every iPhone for your delectation.)
+(We’ve listed the battery capacities of every iPhone for your delectation.)

 The Apple Battery Pack therefore looks a bit puny in power capacity – especially in light of the Anker MagGo 622’s 5,000mAh capacity.
 But milliamp hours don’t tell the whole story.